sceners/nfoviewer-htbt/.github/README.md

 Released in 2004.

-To build I believe it requires Microsoft Assembler (MASM)?
+To build I believe it requires Microsoft Macro Assembler (MASM)?
+Version 8 was released as a free download in 2006.

 ---